Atomic Skills are the Prerequisite: When Reinforcement Learning Synthesizes Compositional Reasoning, and When It Only Amplifies: Experiment Setup

-Through this protocol, we guarantee that I.I.D. tests seen paths, Composition tests unseen paths composed of seen relations, and Zero-shot tests paths with unseen relations.
-We then construct natural language question and CoT answer pairs by random-walk over the knowledge graph entities.
-For example, for a relation combination, we sample an entity as the starting point, and walk on the combination over the knowledge graph until we meet the answer.
-The final answer will then be appended after ``So, the answer is:'', which is also used to filter the outcome for evaluation.
+Through this protocol, we guarantee that IID tests seen paths, Composition tests unseen paths composed of seen relations, and Zero-shot tests paths with unseen relations.
+We then construct QA pairs via random-walk over the KG: sample an entity as the starting point and traverse the path to the answer, terminating with the phrase ``So, the answer is:''.
+As construction is scalable, we provide sufficient training samples to ensure high IID SFT performance ($> 90\%$).
+Details in Appendix \ref{app:knowledge_graph_details}.

-Since data generation is scalable, we provide an amount of training samples sufficient for excellent I.I.D. performance, with \textit{Supervised Fine-Tuning} (SFT) training for Qwen-2.5-1.5B.
-Statistics of training and testing set are shown in Table \ref{tab:stats_a}.
-Refer to Appendix \ref{app:knowledge_graph_details} for more details.